hypi-universe/docs/content/lowcode/api-references.md

 See [Serverless functions](serverless.md)

-## Authorisation and Permission policies
+## Authorisation

-Many applications require their users to have certain permissions before they can perform a given action.
-Hypi has built-in support for extensive permission and authorisation control.
+Many applications require their users to have certain permissions before they can perform an action or execute a request.
+Hypi has built-in support for extensive authorisation control.

-You can define a Type, Scope, or Resource-based permission that uses different autorisation policies to control who can perform an action and when.
+You can define a Scope-based or Resource-based permission to control who can p and when.

 See [Authorisation](authorisation.md)